harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

 ```
   - Fetch
     - `fetch_add()` adds atomically and returns the old value
-    - `fetch_subs()` substracts atomically and returns the old value
+    - `fetch_subs()` subtracts atomically and returns the old value
     - `fetch_and()` bitwise ANDs and returns the old value
     - `fetch_or()` bitwise ORs and returns the old value
     - `fetch_xor()` bitwise XORs and returns the old value

 ### Overloaded operators vs methods
   - As a programmer you speak to two audiences - machines and other programmers
     - The compilers always understand what you mean.
-It's not necessarily what you meant to say
+It's not necessarily what you meant to say,
       but they always understand what you actually said
-    - Programmmers tend to see what they thought you meant, not what you really meant
+    - Programmers tend to see what they thought you meant, not what you really meant
   - Overloaded operators
     - Make writing code easier and faster
     - But are more prone to errors